Employment Opportunities

 POSITION SUMMARY

 The Programs Intern will support the Programs department of the CCWA.
 The intern will work primarily with the Director of Education on efforts related to content creation, curriculum development, research, and program support.
-The Intern will also work with the rest of the team to address fundraising efforts related to marketing and communications, database and donor relations, and other efforts as needed.
+The Programs Intern will support CCWA’s flagship program, The Global Scholars Diploma, as well as the Global Fluency Training, a premier cultural competence professional training program.

 • Conduct research for national education credentials